-- 1. The staff member who is the advisor, coach, teacher, or other staff member must initiate the process by getting pre-approval for any school spirit apparel from the Administrative team. - 2.
+- 1. The staff member who is the advisor, coach, teacher, or other staff member must initiate the process by getting pre-approval for any school spirit apparel from the school administration. - 2.
 Any parent who wants new team apparel must check with the coach first.
-The coach may then designate the parent to take their idea to the Administrative Team.
+The coach may then designate the parent to take their idea to the school administration.
 At this point, the parent must follow the rest of the process. - 3.
-Once the staff member has a design for the apparel, they must bring the design to the Administrative team for approval before apparel can be ordered or made. - 4.
+Once the staff member has a design for the apparel, they must bring the design to the school administration for approval before apparel can be ordered or made. - 4.
 Once the design is approved, it may not be changed or altered in any way.
-If changes occur, then the apparel must be brought back to the Administrative team to receive approval again. - 5.
+If changes occur, then the apparel must be brought back to the school administration for review and approval again. - 5.
 The apparel should be produced at a competitive price and distributed in a timely fashion. - 6.
-The apparel may not be produced to raise funds unless specifically approved by the fundraising committee.
+The apparel may not be produced to raise funds unless specifically approved by the school administration.
 Otherwise, the apparel must be sold at cost.